fred-terzi/reqtext/ReqText.reqt.md

 Only use node.js for testing.
 No external libraries.
 This makes it easier to run tests in any environment especially since the AI can quickly evaluate printed statements with sophicasted testing reports.

+## Test Fields Handling

+As of flathier version 0.1.0-demo.9 and later, the fields `test_exists` and `test_passed` are automatically included in all new and template items by the flathier library.
+There is no need for ReqText to add or manage these fields manually in its own logic.

 ## Init Change Request
 ```mermaid
 flowchart TD